-.po message catalogs in Documentation/po/ may be updated by issuing from Documentation/ or Documentation/po/ $\,$ make po-update make ISOLANG=MY_LANGUAGE snippet-update
+.po message catalogs in Documentation/po/ may be updated by issuing from Documentation/or Documentation/po/

+'''

+make po-update

+'''

 Note: if you run po-update and somebody else does the same and pushes before you push or send a patch to be applied, there will be a conflict when you pull.
 Therefore, it is better that only the Translation meister runs this command.
 Furthermore, it has been borken since the GDP: variable names and comments do no longer appear as translated.